 Maintaining Your Vinyl Liner Pool – Is it Different Than Other Pools?

-Keeping your vinyl pool liner in tip-top condition is relatively easy when you keep up with regular maintenance and cleaning that is fairly common with all pool types.
+Keeping your vinyl pool liner in tip-top condition is relatively easy when you keep up with regular maintenance and cleaning that is pretty common with all pool types.

 Keeping the chemistry of your water at the proper levels ensures that the vinyl liner doesn’t get damaged by acidic water or chemicals that are too strong.
 The water should get tested twice each day regardless of pool type to ensure the pH level is maintained, and you’ll need to add chlorine or other chemicals to kill off germs and prevent bacteria growth.